 We have seen some different types of historic sustainable packaging, and how some brands are trying to be more sustainable today.
-Now it's your turn to have a go - find a product, or several items from your cupboard with packaging you think could be more environmentally friendly (you can use one of the products you studied earlier).
+Now it's your turn to have a go - find a product, or several items from your cupboard with packaging you think could be more environmentally friendly.
 Have a go at redesigning it to be more sustainable and draw your new design in the space below.
-If you aren't sure where to start, why not think about the size, function, material, and if there are different parts to the packaging that are all essential?
+If you aren't sure where to start, why not think about the size, function or purpose, material, and if there are different parts to the packaging that are all essential.

 My sustainable packaging:

-, and the second se

-Onc e you're finished, Tweet us your design at @museumofbrands - we will be sharing our favourites!
+Once you're finished, Tweet us your design at @museumofbrands - we will be sharing our favourites!

-\A/la:1aa vitro have